IvanVnucec/rain_alert/README.md

 # rain_alert
-Send an email if it will be raining today in Zagreb.
+Every day at 5:00 send an email if it will be raining today in Zagreb so you will not forget your :umbrella: .